anish000kumar/redux-box/readme.md

 2. mutations
 (this file specifies the function to be run when a specific action is dispatched, it's same as reducer but clutter-free)

-3.actions
+3. actions
 (it contains the actionCreators for your store.
 Each method of this object must return an action object with ket 'type' )

-3. sagas
+4. sagas
 ( this is where you write all your sagas / async operations)

-4. index
+5. index
 (this file exports a container which encloses the whole module and can be used with render props)

 # Usage